- Best Nikon Lenses: Nikon AF-S 50mm f/1.8G

 This is ideal for things like wildlife photography (though, you will need a much longer lens if you’re truly serious about photographing wildlife).

-It’s also great for portraits because you can still get closely framed upper body and headshots without having to mash your lens in the model’s face.
+The 50mm lens is also great for portraits because you can still get closely framed upper body and headshots without having to mash your lens in the model’s face.

 Having a little more distance between you and your portrait subject will typically mean they’re more relaxed, and the more relaxed they are, they better they’ll look in the portrait.